Light cone dynamics in excitonic states of two-component Bose and Fermi gases: Bethe ansatz solution of the Yang-Gaudin Model

-The Yang-Gaudin model~\fr{Eq:Ham} has an $SU(2)$ symmetry; the eigenstates can be classified according to their (pseudo) spin $S$, ranging from $S = 0$ to $S=N/2$.
-The nature of the zero temperature ground state is surprisingly different for fermions and bosons; the fermionic ground state is not magnetized~\cite{LiebPR62}, whilst the bosonic ground state is completely polarized $S=N/2$~\cite{SutoJPhysA93,EisenbergPRL02}.
+The Yang-Gaudin model~\eqref{Eq:Ham} has an SU(2) symmetry associated with the pseudo-spin index $\sigma$.
+The eigenstates of the model can be classified according to their pseudo-spin $S$, ranging from $S = 0$ to $S=N/2$.
+For the Fermi gas, the ground state is unpolarized~\cite{lieb1962theory}.
+Two types of excitations, related to the (half)integers $\tilde I_j$, $\tilde J_\alpha$ appearing within the logarithmic Bethe ansatz equations~\eqref{Eq:BAferms}, can be identified~\cite{yang1967some,gaudin1967systeme,sutherland1968further,GaudinBook}.
+The first type of excitation, which we will call a \textit{charge excitation}, is constructed by creating particle-hole excitations upon the Fermi sea of integers $\tilde I_j$.
+We illustrate one such particle-hole excitation for $N=6$ particles below:

-Two types of excitations arise with the Yang-Gaudin gas, which can be related to the integers appearing within the logarithmic Bethe ansatz equations~\fr{Eq:BAferms}.
-The first type of excitation, which we will call a `charge' excitation, can be constructed by creating particle-hole excitations upon the Fermi sea of integers $I_j$ (e.g., moving one or more of the integers beyond the largest value in the ground state configuration, leaving behind `holes').
-Secondly, there are `spin' excitations which correspond to the presence of integers $J_\alpha$.
-For $M>1$ the spin rapidities $\lambda_\alpha$ organize in to strings in the complex plane, representing bound states.
+The second type of excitation, which we call `spin' excitations, correspond to the presence of integers $\tilde J_\alpha$.
+For $M > 1$ the spin rapidities can organize into strings in the complex plane, corresponding to bound states of spin excitations.

-For models possessing an $SU(2)$ symmetry, general considerations~\cite{HalperinPR69,HalperinPRB75} impose that spin wave excitations above the fully polarized state have quadratic dispersion at small momentum $p \ll \varrho$ \be E(p) - E(0) \approx \frac{p^2}{2m^*}, \ee where $m^*$ is the effective mass for the spin wave excitation.
-At strong coupling this effective mass $m^*$ can become very large $m^* \propto N$~\cite{McGuireJMathPhys65,FuchsPRL05,ZvonarevPRL07}, and this is responsible for the unusual ``logarithmic diffusion'' observed in the low-energy behavior of dynamic correlation functions in the Yang-Gaudin Bose gas~\cite{ZvonarevPRL07}.
+For models possessing an SU(2) symmetry, general considerations~\cite{halperin1969hydrodynamic,halperin1975dynamic} impose that spin excitations \textit{above the fully polarized state} are gapless and have quadratic dispersion at small momentum $p \ll \varrho$.